Your browser does not support JavaScript

 What is a Work Note?

 Ask for a work note at each office visit.
 This note is for your employer and proves that you were seen in the office.
-Your employer may also ask for information from physical therapy.
-Please get the physical therapy note from your physical therapist.
+It also contains any work restrictions you may have that your employer must be made aware of.
+Your employer may ask for information from physical therapy as well.
+Please get that note from your physical therapist.

 Will you work with my employer?